Exercise Routines for Senior Dogs

 A better approach is to scale down, not to zero.
 Keep the routine with a shorter loop, slower pace, and more sniffing, then reassess the next morning.
 If stiffness is clearly worse after even a small session, that is information to take seriously.
 Keeping aging dog active is not about ignoring discomfort; it is about choosing movement that supports comfort and function without provoking a setback.

-Compare two “cardio” options for seniors: steady walking versus stop-and-go play.
-Walking tends to be joint-friendlier because it is predictable and can be paced; chasing games add acceleration, deceleration, and twisting that load joints unevenly.
-For older dogs with early arthritis or weakness, the stop-and-go pattern is a common reason a dog looks fine in the moment but sore later.
-Predictability is protective.
+How long should you walk a senior dog?
+Aim for several short, paced outings—often 10–20 minutes each—rather than one long walk, and let your dog's next-day comfort set the ceiling.
+Between cardio options, steady walking beats stop-and-go play: it's predictable and pacing-friendly, while chasing games add acceleration, deceleration, and twisting that load joints unevenly.
+For dogs with early arthritis or weakness, that stop-and-go pattern is a common reason a dog looks fine in the moment but sore later.

-If a dog loves retrieving, switch the game rather than removing it.
-Roll a toy on the ground instead of throwing it high, keep distances short, and ask for a calm return rather than speed.
-Limit repetitions and end early.
-This keeps the joy while making the movement more reliable, which is the heart of gentle exercise for older dogs.
+If your dog loves retrieving, switch the game rather than removing it: roll a toy along the ground instead of throwing it high, keep distances short, ask for a calm return, limit reps, and end early.
+That keeps the joy while making movement more reliable—the heart of gentle exercise for older dogs.

 Hills and Stairs: When “Harder” Helps and When It Hurts